 - A creditor or loan provider submits an item saying that you’re behind on payments.

 - A public records company submits an item saying that you’ve declared bankruptcy.

 - There’s a legal judgment made against you that appears on your credit report.

 - Your personal information (like your name, address, or phone number) changes.

 - Your line of credit changes.

 Look for a credit monitoring service that provides you with this information for all three of your credit reports.
-Not every creditor submits information to every credit reporting bureau, which can allow fraudulent items to slip through.
+Not every creditor submits information to every credit reporting bureau, so it’s important to see all three.

-Knowing that there’s a fraudulent item on your credit report isn’t always enough.
-When you learn about a change to your report, the first thing you’ll want to do is take a look at your credit report.
-The best credit monitoring services offer you access to your credit report.
+When you receive a message about a change to your credit report, the first thing you’ll want to do is review the report to confirm.
+The best credit monitoring services offer you full access to your credit report.

 One of the best ways you can monitor your credit is by working with a credit monitoring service that gives you access to your credit score.